-- 3. Click Services > Web administration. - 4.
-(Optional) For Port, enter the port number for the service.
-Normally this should not be changed. - 5.
-Click Access control list to configure access control:
+- b.
+Click Enable. - c.
+(Optional) For Port, type the port that the Bluetooth scanner will use.
+The default is 3102. - d.
+Click Access control list to configure access control: - To limit access to specified IPv4 addresses and networks: - i.
+Click IPv4 Addresses. - ii.
+For Add Address, click +. - iii.
+For Address, enter the IPv4 address or network that can access the device's SSH service.
+Allowed values are:

-- To limit access to specified IPv4 addresses and networks: - a.
-Click IPv4 Addresses. - b.
-For Add Address, click \displays. - c.
-For Address, enter the IPv4 address or network that can access the device's web administration service.
-Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 192.168.1.0/24. - any: No limit to IPv4 addresses that can access the web administration service. - d.
-Click + again to list additional IP addresses or networks. - To limit access to specified IPv6 addresses and networks: - a.
-Click IPv6 Addresses. - b.
-For Add Address, click +. - c.
-For Address, enter the IPv6 address or network that can access the device's web administration service.
-Allowed values are: - · A single IP address or host name. - A network designation in CIDR notation, for example, 2001:db8::/48. - any: No limit to IPv6 addresses that can access the web administration service. - d.
-Click + again to list additional IP addresses or networks. - To limit access to hosts connected through a specified interface on the IX14 device: - a.
-Click Interfaces. - b.
-For Add Interface, click +. - c.
-For Interface, select the appropriate interface from the dropdown. - d.
-Click + again to allow access through additional interfaces. - To limit access based on firewall zones: - a.
-Click Zones. - b.
-For Add Zone, click +. - c.
-For Zone, select the appropriate firewall zone from the dropdown.
-See Firewall configuration for information about firewall zones. - d.
-Click + again to allow access through additional firewall zones. - 6.
-Multicast DNS (mDNS) is enabled by default. mDNS is a protocol that resolves host names in small networks that do not have a DNS server.
-To disable mDNS, or enable it if it has been disabled, click Enable mDNS. - For SSL certificate, if you have your own signed SSL certificate, type the certificate and private key in PEM format.
-If SSL certificate is blank, the device will use an automatically-generated, self-signed certificate. - 8.
-For Allow legacy encryption protocols, enable this option to allow clients to connect to the HTTPS session by using encryption protocols older than TLS 1.2, in addition to TLS 1.2 and later protocols.
-This option is disabled by default, which means that only TLS 1.2 and later encryption protocols are allowed with HTTPS connections. - 9.
-View is set to Auto by default and normally should not be changed.
+- A single IP address or host name. - A network designation in CIDR notation, for example, 192.168.1.0/24. - any: No limit to IPv4 addresses that can access the SSH service. - iv.
+Click + again to list additional IP addresses or networks. - To limit access to specified IPv6 addresses and networks: - i.
+Click IPv6 Addresses. - ii.
+For Add Address, click +. - iii.
+For Address, enter the IPv6 address or network that can access the device's SSH service.
+Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 2001:db8::/48. - any: No limit to IPv6 addresses that can access the SSH service. - iv.
+Click + again to list additional IP addresses or networks. - To limit access to hosts connected through a specified interface on the TX54 device: - i.
+Click Interfaces. - ii.
+For Add Interface, click +. - iii.
+For Interface, select the appropriate interface from the dropdown. - iv.
+Click + again to allow access through additional interfaces. - To limit access based on firewall zones: - i.
+Click Zones. - ii.
+For Add Zone, click +. - iii.
+For Zone, select the appropriate firewall zone from the dropdown.See Firewall configuration for information about firewall zones. - iv.
+Click + again to allow access through additional firewall zones. - 7.
+Multicast DNS (mDNS) is disabled by default. mDNS is a protocol that resolves host names in small networks that do not have a DNS server.
+To enable mDNS, click Enable mDNS. - 8.
+Confirm that users who will use the Bluetooth scanner server are members of an authentication group that has Bluetooth scanner access enabled.
+See Add an authentication group for authentication group configuration information. - 9.
+Click Apply to save the configuration and apply the change.